This section only applies to user agents, data mining tools, and conformance checkers.

 tableelement, then switch the insertion mode to "in table" and abort these steps.

 headelement, then switch the insertion mode to "in body" ("in body"! not "in head"!) and abort these steps. (fragment case)

 bodyelement, then switch the insertion mode to "in body" and abort these steps.

 framesetelement, then switch the insertion mode to "in frameset" and abort these steps. (fragment case)

-headelement pointer is null, switch the insertion mode to "before head", otherwise, switch the insertion mode to "after head".
-In either case, abort these steps. (fragment case)
+htmlelement, then switch the insertion mode to "before head" Then, abort these steps. (fragment case)

 The current node is the bottommost node in this stack.